There’s nothing that kills the joy of being in a new exciting place more than jet lag, especially if you are traveling with kids!

 Be Prepared for Issues

-Peppermint Essential Oil – In case you become stuffed up a simple way to try and clear their sinuses is with a bit of peppermint oil.
+Peppermint Essential Oil – In case you become stuffed up a simple way to try and clear your sinuses is with a bit of peppermint oil.
 Just put a touch near your nose.

 Gasalia® – Got gas?
 Take Gasalia® from Boiron.
 There are no restrictions on when to take Gasalia: it can be used before or after a meal.
 It can be taken on a full or empty stomach, which makes it ideal for travel.
 You don’t have to wait for them to serve a meal just to have some relief.
 Now if you could just find a subtle way to give it to the person sitting next to you.

-Melatonin – If you can’t sleep take a melatonin.
+Melatonin – If you can’t sleep take melatonin.
 It may help.
 Melatonin is safe for children.
 If your children struggle to take a pill, give them melatonin gummies instead.